w3f/Grants-Program/applications/SaaS3.md

 - **Israel** is the core developer of SaaS3 and undertakes the development of the creator submission network.
 Besides, he is the CTO of Chapa.
 He is the founder of Colimo City.
 Previously, He was the AI researcher in Google Brain, MILA of Turing Award Winner Yoshua Bengio’s Lab.
 He has 4 years of experience in AI development.

-- **Haruki** is a Ph.D. in artificial intelligence and vice president of SaaS3 to build dRuntime on p2p network and financing-related works.
+- **Haruki (Steven)** is a Ph.D. in artificial intelligence and vice president of SaaS3 to build dRuntime on p2p network and financing-related works.
 Currently, he is an AI researcher and blockchain developer.
 He has written computer programs since he was 14 and got many hackathon awards in the past.

 ### Contact